Axway/amplify-central/content/en/docs/amplify_relnotes/20220909_marketplace.md

 #### Feature updates for Product Foundry

 * **Category management** - Categories can now be edited, deleted and previewed from a dedicated screen at **Product Foundry > Categories**.
-The preview helps admnistrator to change that category visibility as well as if a cateory is featured or not.
+The preview helps admnistrator to change the category visibility as well as if a cateory is featured or not.

 #### Bug fixes for Product Foundry